Umuzi-org/ACN-syllabus/content/projects/data-science-specific/bootcamp-exploratory-data-analysis/_index.md

 ### Instructions for reviewers

 - Ensure that correct methods were used to check for any missing values in the data, also check how they dealt with missing values and if they gave a valid reason(s) for choosing that method.
-- Ensure that they checked if the data has any other problems and fixed the problems if they detected any problems.
+- Ensure that they checked if the data has any other problems and resolved them if so.
-- Ensure that the notebook has an introduction at the beginning of the notebook, insights for every answered question, and a conclusion at the end of the notebook.
+- Ensure that the notebook has an introduction at the beginning, insights for every answered question, and a conclusion at the end.
-- Ensure that all plots are labeled and the title and axis are bold.
+- Ensure that all plots have their titles and axes labelled in bold.